ibm-cloud-docs/vpc/hub-spoke-configure-hub.md

 # Enabling a VPC as a DNS hub
 {: #hub-spoke-configure-hub}

-This VPC feature is available only to accounts with special approval to preview this feature.
-{: preview}

-Enable a VPC as the DNS hub so that other VPCs can create DNS resolution bindings with this VPC, and centralize the DNS resolution for VPE gateways with DNS resolution binding enabled.
+You can enable a VPC as the DNS hub so that other VPCs can create DNS resolution bindings with this VPC, as well as centralize the DNS resolution for VPE gateways with DNS resolution bindings enabled.

 ## Before you begin
 {: #hub-prerequisites}

 * Before you enable a VPC as a DNS hub, review [Planning considerations](/docs/vpc?topic=vpc-hub-spoke-planning-considerations) and [Known issues and limitations](/docs/vpc?topic=vpc-hub-spoke-limitations).
-* Ensure that the VPC you choose to enable as a hub has the DNS resolver type set to System (the default) or Manual.
-For more information, see [Setting the DNS resolver type](/docs/vpc?topic=vpc-hub-spoke-configure-dns-resolver&interface=ui).
+* Ensure that the VPC you choose to enable as a hub has its DNS resolver type set to System (the default) or Manual.
+For more information, see [Setting the DNS resolver type](/docs/vpc?topic=vpc-configure-dns-resolver&interface=ui).

 You can enable a VPC as a DNS hub with the UI, CLI, API, or Terraform.